Somberguy/fhm-ioc/quick-start_cn.md

     @Setup // Load from the IOC
     private DemoAttach attach;

+    @Setup("Demo")
-    @Setup("Demo") // Load from the IOC by interface or abstract-class private IDemoTest demo;
+    // Load from the IOC by interface or abstract-class.
+    // Multiple implementations need to be annotated with values that
+    // correspond to the injection names of their respective implementation objects. private IDemoTest demo;

     @Setup("->test.demo.bean.name")